 Latitude and Longitude

-that we use for orientation and locations on maps.
+that we use for orientation and locations on globes or maps.

 from North to South, and Latitude runs from East to West.

-numbers on the top of the topographic map.
+numbers on the top and bottom of the topographic map.

 The latitude is written before the longitude.
-Ex.
-41oN, 73oW.

 a minute and 60 ' (minutes) in a degree.

-Video on Latitude and Longitude
+Video on Latitude and Longitude and the Reference Tables

 NY State Latitude and Longitude